Nikolai Ottovich von Essen: Biography

 Widely regarded as the most able of Russian admirals in World War I, Essen led the Baltic Fleet energetically during the first year of the war.
 His forces at the time consisted of four battleships, five cruisers, four light cruisers, 62 torpedo boats, 12 submarines and numerous smaller and specialised units.
 His superiors preferred a cautious defensive position in the Baltic Sea, forcing Essen to concentrate his forces in the Gulf of Finland to protect Petrograd, with older units in the Gulf of Riga, and effectively abandoning Liepāja to the Germans.

 Nevertheless, on 9 August 1914, Essen led part of his fleet towards Gotland with the intent to contain the Swedish navy and deliver a note of his own making which would have violated Swedish neutrality and may have brought Sweden into the war.
 He was ordered back before his plan could be executed.
 However, on 27 August 1914, he assigned Rurik and to commerce raiding operations in the Baltic.
 Although of little success, the mission went a long way towards maintaining morale within the Baltic Fleet.

+Family and descendants

 Essen died unexpectedly after a short bout of pneumonia in May 1915.
 He is buried in the Novodevichy Cemetery (Saint Petersburg).
-He was survived by his wife, Mary, and son Anthony (who was later killed in action as commander of the submarine AG-14 on 24 October 1917), and two daughters who married naval officers.
+He was survived by his wife, Mary, and son Anthony (who was later killed in action as commander of the submarine AG-14 on 24 October 1917), and three daughters who married naval officers.

+Anthony had a son, Nikolai Antonovich (11 July 1916), who was eight months old at his death.
+In 1935, Nikolai and his mother, Natalya Alexandrovna Bock, were exiled to Kostanay.